Difference Between JSP vs JSF

 What is JSP?

-Java Server Pages (JSP) is a technology for creating Web pages that support dynamic content.
-This helps programmers embed java code in HTML pages by making use of specific JSP tags, most of which begin with <% and end with %>.
 A Java Server Pages component is a type of Java servlet that is intended to fulfill the role of a user interface for a Java web application.
-Java Server Pages (JSP) is a server-side programming technology that allows the creation of dynamic, platform-independent method for developing Web-based applications.
-JSP have access to the whole family of Java APIs, including the JDBC API to access enterprise databases.
+JSP has access to the whole family of Java APIs, including the JDBC API to access enterprise databases.
 Web developers create JSPs as text files that join HTML or XHTML code, XML elements, and embedded JSP actions and commands.
-Using JSP, you can assemble input from users over Webpage forms, present records from a database or different source, and build Web pages dynamically.
-JSP tags can be used for a variety of purposes, such as retrieving data from a database or registering user preferences, accessing JavaBeans components, passing control among pages, and sharing information between requests, pages etc. Java Server Pages usually serve the same purpose as programs executed using the Common Gateway Interface (CGI).
+Using JSP, you can assemble input from users over Webpage forms, present records from a database or different sources, and build Web pages dynamically.
+JSP tags can be used for a variety of purposes, such as retrieving data from a database or registering user preferences, accessing JavaBeans components, passing control among pages, and sharing information between requests, pages, etc. Java Server Pages usually serve the same purpose as programs executed using the Common Gateway Interface (CGI).

 But JSP offers many benefits in contrast with the CGI.
 Firstly, Performance is significantly greater because JSP enables embedding Dynamic Elements in HTML Pages itself instead of having separate CGI files.
 Secondly, JSP is forever compiled before they are processed by the server, unlike CGI/Perl which needs the server to load an interpreter and the target script each time the page is requested.
 Moreover, Java Server Pages are created on top of the Java Servlets API, so like Servlets, JSP also has access to all the influential Enterprise Java APIs, including JDBC, JNDI, EJB, JAXP, etc. JSP pages can be used in combination with servlets that manage the business logic, the model supported by Java servlet template engines.
 Finally, JSP is a fundamental part of Java EE, a complete platform for enterprise-class applications.
 This implies that JSP can play a part in the simplest applications to the most complex and demanding.